lucee/lucee-docs/docs/03.reference/01.functions/encodeforhtml/function.md

 title: EncodeForHTML
 id: function-encodeforhtml
 related:
+- function-esapiencode
+- function-htmlcodeformat
+- function-htmleditformat
 categories:
 - ESAPI
 - HTML
 ---

-Encodes the given string for safe output in HTML to stop Cross Site Scripting attacks. this function is deprecated, use function ESAPIEncode('html',...) instead.
+Encodes the given string for safe output in HTML to stop Cross Site Scripting attacks.

+This function is deprecated, use function ESAPIEncode('html',...) instead.